Blog

 Now, on page one, you probably have 10 results you can show up for.
 And that’s where you’re aiming to be – on page one.
 Because once customers have to scroll on to pages two and three, they might give up searching.

-Help Google to help yourself
+Help Google to help you

 For any piece of content you create on your website, whether it’s a page or a blog, you need to show Google where you want it to appear and under what library shelf.